-The incision pattern will depend on your original breast size and shape, and the technique used to achieve the best results (see Breast Reduction Techniques).
-The soft tissues from your breasts will be removed and reshaped to its final position.
+The incision pattern will depend on your original breast size and shape and the technique used to achieve the best results (see Breast Reduction Techniques).
+The soft tissues from your breasts will be removed and reshaped to their final position.
 The nipples will be elevated and placed at the highest point of your new breast mound, providing a more youthful appearance.
 In addition, areola size can be made smaller per request.

-In patients with large or very ptotic/sagging breasts, the use of dermal flaps to internally suspend the new breast mound is an option aimed at providing a long lasting result.
+In patients with large or very ptotic/sagging breasts, the use of dermal flaps to internally suspend the new breast mound is an option aimed at providing a long-lasting result.